|

 142. professional

-of or relating to or suitable as a profession
+of or relating to or suitable as an occupation

 Many people who have passed national professional board examinations owe their thanks in part to mnemonics for recalling information.